Who We Are

 Strengthening Member Agencies.
 Developing Partnerships.
 Building Safer Communities.

 Youth Justice Ontario is an association representing over 40 agencies province wide that provide services to youth involved in the youth justice system.
-The agencies that we are comprised of provide a wide spectrum of multi-faceted services which range from prevention and early intervention programs, to custody and community aftercare.
+The agencies that we are comprised of provide a wide spectrum of multi-faceted services which extend from prevention and early intervention programs, to custody and community aftercare.

 Youth Justice Ontario believes that rehabilitation and change is key for the future of youth and their communities.
 There has been much research done on the area of youth crime and recidivism, resulting in therapeutic relationships being an essential component in providing a catalyst for change.